iAvoe/OneColumnEncoder/README-EN.md

 #### Application Framework and Main Interface

 - App startup, main window, and main interface layout have been implemented, with entry points in `App.xaml.cs`, `MainWindow.xaml`, and `Views/MainUI.xaml`
-- `MainVM` is responsible for the main interface module orchestration, including the tool area, source import area, analysis area, checklist, coding settings area, and startup area
+- `MainVM` is responsible for main interface module orchestration, including the tool area, source import area, analysis area, checklist, coding settings area, and startup area
 - Modal window navigation, masking states, close commands, and basic command models have been implemented
 - Multi-language switching mechanism has been integrated into the main interface, cards, buttons, and modal window text